Press & Media Resources

 Violates the INA's anti-discrimination provision

 The Immigration and Nationality Act explicitly prohibits discrimination based on nationality in the issuance of immigrant visas (8 U.S.C. § 1152(a)(1)(A)).
-These policies impose categorical nationality-based barriers that Congress never authorized.
+These policies imposed categorical nationality-based barriers that Congress never authorized.

 Arbitrary and capricious

-The policies provide no evidence-based justification for a blanket halt and fail to consider the extraordinary harms to affected individuals.
+The policies provided no evidence-based justification for a blanket halt and failed to consider the extraordinary harms to affected individuals.

 No notice-and-comment rulemaking